tbaghfalaki/VSJM/Exam1.md

 \ b_{\sigma_{\gamma _{jk}}^2} \

+It is important to note that if you consider "simplify=TRUE", instead of hirarchical setup for the variance

 As an example, consider the following command, where this implementation has been performed on training data.
 We consider "DS" method.